01 of 09

 And there is plenty to do in the Twin Cities.
 If you’re outdoor-minded than you can try Minnehaha Park, Lake Harriet or the Lake of the Isles.
-If you feel like getting cultured you have a few choices in the Minneapolis Institute of Art, the Mill City Museum or the Museum of Russian Art.
+If you feel like getting cultured, you have a few choices in the Minneapolis Institute of Art, the Mill City Museum or the Museum of Russian Art.
 Other points of interest include the Como Park Zoo and Conservatory, the Science Museum of Minnesota and the Minnesota History Center.
-Overall there are lots of varied destinations for people with varied interests in the Twin Cities.
+There are lots of various destinations for people with varied interests in the Twin Cities.

 Pit Stop: Wisconsin Dells for some of the best water parks in the entire nation.Continue to 4 of 9 below.

 04 of 09

 Where to Stay in the Quad Cities: West Lake Park, Davenport, Iowa